 May our motivation in reading Scripture be love for God, gratitude for Jesus’ saving work at the cross, and dependence upon his Holy Spirit.
 We can cry out to God and ask him for more of these as we open our Bibles, trusting he’ll supply as we seek him on every page.

-Post Credit: Unlocking the Bible
+Post Credit: Open the Bible